 a) Basic data on household composition and income.
-Income data are mainly per capita averages; in selected tables the presented income data are equivalised using the EU (modified OECD) equivalence scale.
+Income data are mainly per capita averages; in selected tables the presented income data are equivalised using the EU (modified OECD) equivalent size.
 Presented averages of equivalents enable users to calculate equivalised-income-based estimates also for the rest of the breakdowns.
 Table 1 contains a more detailed breakdown of income, other tables are restricted to only main income components.
-The new variable of "tax bonus" was included in table 1 representing amounts of tax help provided to low-income families with children.
+The variable of "tax bonus" represented amounts of tax help provided to low-income families with children.
 Due to the tax bonus net income of such families is in most cases higher than gross income.
-The tax bonus amount makes the total net income higher and lowers the tax burden.
-The relation between net and gross income can be expressed by the following formula: net income = gross income - insurance - $\tan + \tan$ bonus.
+The relation between net and gross income can be expressed by the following formula: net income = gross income - insurance - tax + tax bonus.
 Households with income below subsistence minimum are those households whose total income minus housing costs is lower than the subsistence minimum calculated as a sum of minimum income amounts for individual persons (see table in 2.2.2).